aaronsaray/local-dev-server/README.md

 `available_ram_mb` This is the RAM amount that is specified for the VirtualBox virtual machine.
 I've picked 2G of RAM for a base box.
 You may want to raise or lower this depending on your needs.

+`enable_swap` If you are running low on RAM you might need to enable your swap on this device.
+Try not to use this if you can help it.

+`enable_outgoing_mail` This will allow outgoing email to be relayed using your SMTP server.
+You might use the SMTP server you have through your web hosting account, or something like GMail.
+(If you use gmail, you may need to turn on the ability to allow access from less secure apps as Google is cracking down on plain username/password authentication.)

+`outgoing_mail_smtp_server`, `outgoing_mail_smtp_port`, `outgoing_mail_user` and `outgoing_mail_pass` are used to configure
+SMTP relay host forwarding.
+Remember, *do not* use your primary email here.
+Use a special SMTP user/service for this.

+`install_composer` Installs [Composer](http://getcomposer.org) globally.

+`install_apidoc` Installs [API Doc](http://apidocjs.com/) globally.

+`install_jsdoc` Installs [JS Doc](https://github.com/jsdoc3/jsdoc) globally.

+`install_wordpress` Installs [WordPress](https://wordpress.org) in web/your-domain.com/public/wordpress

+`install_drupal` Installs [Drupal](https://www.drupal.org/) in web/your-domain.com/public/drupal

+`install_joomla` Installs [Joomla](https://www.joomla.org/) in web/your-domain.com/public/joomla

 ## Usage

 `cd directory-of-project && vagrant up`